c3g/GenPipes_Docs/docs/source/deploy/dep_gp_local.rst

 .. _docs_download_gp_src:

-Step 1: Download latest GenPipes sources
+Step 1: Download latest GenPipes sources and install with pip
 ----------------------------------------
 First of all, visit GenPipes `Download Page <https://bitbucket.org/mugqic/genpipes/downloads/>`_ and get a copy of the latest stable release software.
 To fetch the most recent version of GenPipes, you may use the following command:

 ::

   git clone git@bitbucket.org:mugqic/genpipes.git
+  cd <bitbucket_repo>
+  pip install .

 Step 2: Setup environment variables
 -----------------------------------

-Add the following line in your your *$HOME/.bash_profile*: to set MUGQIC_PIPELINES_HOME to your local copy path.
+Add the following lines in your your *$HOME/.bash_profile*: to set MUGQIC_PIPELINES_HOME to your local copy path.
 For example,

 ::

   export MUGQIC_PIPELINES_HOME=/path/to/your/local/genpipes
+  export GENPIPES_INIS=$MUGQIC_PIPELINES_HOME/genpipes/pipelines

 .. _accessing_sw_mod_genomes_local_dp: